kimuori/SocketChatRoomAssignment/README.md

+# Chat Room Socket Programming
+This program was a part of my college course assignment to implement a UDP protocol in a chat room.

-## UDP Chat Room
+## About UDP Chat Room Socket
 2 programs must run together: `chatserver.py` and `chatclient.py`.
+This program was tested using a Linux machine and terminal to run the program.

-First, run the `chatserver.py`.
+First, run the `chatserver.py` in the terminal.
 There is no need to put port number.
 On the Command Line, type `python chatserver.py`.
 This will start the program to start listening for clients.
 * NOTE: Interpreter may vary (e.g. 'py', 'python2', 'python3', etc. ) so type the first part according to your machine.

 Second, run the `chatclient.py`.
 There are specific instructions to type the arguemnt.
 On the Command Line, the instructions follows: `python chatclient.py [IP address] [port num =/= 9999] [username]`.